 • How candidates should be attracted;

-Low-risk vs. higher-risk payroll WAB
+2. Low-risk vs. Higher-risk Payroll WAB

-You have an exclusive agreement with your customers, meaning you need acceptance from your client to move staff to another client.
+• When you have an exclusive agreement with your customers, meaning you need acceptance from your client to move staff to another client.
+You don’t perform the recruitment yourself.
+Without the external agent, the match wouldn’t have taken place.

 In that case, the decision is easy.
 If you don’t have an exclusive agreement with your customers, you are free to have the recruitment done by an outside firm.

-Time-consuming vs. Time-efficient
+3. Time-consuming vs. Time-efficient

 A person looking at his watch